Certain Women (film)

 Certain Women is a 2016 American drama film edited, written, and directed by Kelly Reichardt.
-Based on Native Sandstone, Travis, B. and Tome—three short stories from Maile Meloy's collections Half in Love and Both Ways Is the Only Way I Want It—it stars Laura Dern, Kristen Stewart, Michelle Williams, Lily Gladstone, James Le Gros, and Jared Harris.
+Based on "Native Sandstone", "Travis, B." and "Tome"—three short stories from Maile Meloy's collections Half in Love and Both Ways Is the Only Way I Want It—it stars Laura Dern, Kristen Stewart, Michelle Williams, Lily Gladstone, James Le Gros, and Jared Harris.

-It had its world premiere at the 2016 Sundance Film Festival on January 24, 2016, and was released theatrically in the United States on October 14, 2016, by IFC Films.
-It grossed $1,068,054 domestically, becoming Reichardt's highest-grossing film to date.
+The film premiered at the 2016 Sundance Film Festival on January 24, 2016, and was released theatrically in the United States on October 14, 2016, by IFC Films.
+It grossed $1,068,054 domestically, making it Reichardt's highest-grossing film at the time.